 More ways to get heating controls information:

-RNIB Connect Radio talked to Rica about saving energy and central heating controls in November 2016.
-The Rica interview is 16 minutes into the programme.
-RNIB Connect is also a free magazine - read about the energy saving tips.
+RNIB Connect Radio talked to Rica (now called RiDC) about saving energy and central heating controls in November 2016.
+The interview is 16 minutes into the programme.
+RNIB Connect is a free magazine - read about our energy saving tips.

-BBC Radio 4's In Touch programme in February 2014 included Peter White talking to Rica about central heating controls - listen to the In Touch episode.
+BBC Radio 4's In Touch programme in February 2014 included Peter White talking to us about central heating controls - listen to the In Touch episode.

 Download the complete heating controls guide: Choosing central heating controls and saving energy (PDF).